Ilan-Goren/ASEProject/README.md

 - Click "Start" to generate all possible solutions for a 5x11 board.
 - View all generated solutions by clicking "Go see them."
 - Use the filter to view specific solutions by providing a range.
 - You can attempt to solve the puzzle yourself or use the auto-solve function to complete the board.

+### 3D Polysphere Pyramid Solver
+- Access the Polysphere solver from the application menu.
+- Click “Start” to generate all possible solutions for a pyramid-shaped board.
+- View all generated solutions by clicking "Go see them."
+- Use the controls on the left to view specific solutions by providing a radius of sight and page size.
+- You can attempt to solve the puzzle yourself or use the auto-solve function to complete the board.

+### 3D Polyhex Tetrahedron Solver

+- Access the Polyhex tetrahedron solver from the application menu.
+- Click “Start” to generate all possible solutions for a tetrahedron-shaped board.
+- View all generated solutions by clicking “Go see them.”
+- Use the controls on the left to view specific solutions by providing a radius of sight and page size.
+- You can attempt to solve the puzzle yourself or use the auto-solve function to complete the board.

 ## Configuration